 We first present results on the differences between the marketplaces and the additional skills that we discovered on GitHub.
 We then provide an overview of the content of the published skills, and demonstrate how attackers can hijack skills referenced in two marketplaces.

-\subsubsection{Collected Skill Dataset}
+\subsection{Collected Skill Dataset}

 \Cref{tab:clawhub_overview} summarizes the skills that we crawled from the different marketplaces and the subset that we successfully downloaded and analyzed.
-In total, we indexed 16,755 skills from ClawHub, 157,191 skills from Skills.sh, 32,896 skills from SkillsDirectory, and 142,822 skills referenced on GitHub.
-During collection we encountered several issues that limited the number of retrievable skills.
-For SkillsDirectory, a large repository subdirectory that effectively represents a separate skill collection was omitted, resulting in 13,304 skills not being retrieved.
+In total, we indexed 16{,}755 skills from ClawHub, 79{,}735 marketplace-listed skills from Skills.sh, 32{,}896 skills from SkillDirectory, and 142{,}822 skills referenced on GitHub.
+For Skills.sh, 55{,}366 of the indexed marketplace entries could be retrieved directly.
+In addition, we extracted 77{,}456 further skill folders from repositories referenced by Skills.sh, resulting in 125{,}928 analyzed Skills.sh skills in total.

+During collection, we encountered several issues that limited the number of retrievable skills.
+For SkillDirectory, a large repository subdirectory that effectively represents a separate skill collection was omitted, resulting in 13{,}304 skills not being retrieved.
 In addition, changes in repository structures caused skill paths referenced by the marketplaces to become invalid.
-Specifically, 21,800 skills referenced by marketplace indexes were no longer present in the repositories, and another 3,991 repositories no longer exist for skills referenced by \textit{Skills.sh}.
+Specifically, 21{,}800 skills referenced by marketplace indexes were no longer present in the repositories, and another 3{,}991 repositories no longer contained skills referenced by \textit{Skills.sh}.
 Furthermore, 188 repositories had become private or required authentication at the time of collection.
 These issues highlight the dynamic nature of the ecosystem and the challenges of reliably archiving skill datasets. \Cref{fig:weeklyskills} further shows the number of skills added to these platforms each week since November 2025.

-In total, we successfully downloaded and analyzed 16,755 skills from ClawHub, 125,928 from Skills.sh, 17,611 from SkillsDirectory, and 136,095 from GitHub.
-In \Cref{fig:overlap}, we further show the overlap of skills across the platforms.
+In total, we successfully downloaded and analyzed 16{,}755 skills from ClawHub, 125{,}928 from Skills.sh, 17{,}611 from SkillDirectory, and 136{,}095 from GitHub.
+In \Cref{fig:overlap}, we show the overlap of skills across the platforms.
 The figure illustrates that a substantial fraction of skills appears on multiple marketplaces, indicating that many platforms reference the same underlying repositories.
-In particular, GitHub acts as the primary hosting platform for most skills, while the marketplaces serve as indexing and discovery layers.
-At the same time, each marketplace contributes a number of unique skills not listed elsewhere, demonstrating differences in indexing scope and update frequency.
-Overall, aggregating multiple marketplaces increases coverage of the skill ecosystem and results in a final dataset of over 238,180 skills available for further analysis.
+In particular, GitHub acts as the primary hosting platform for most skills, while the marketplaces serve as discovery layers.
+At the same time, each marketplace contributes skills not listed in the others, reflecting differences in indexing scope and update frequency.
+Overall, aggregating multiple marketplaces increases coverage of the skill ecosystem and results in a final dataset of 238{,}180 cross-marketplace unique skills for further analysis.